AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ### Scene

-The scene object is optional during initiliazatino, which allows to create an inertial camera object in a model without a reference to the scene.
+The scene object is optional during initialization, which allows to create an inertial camera object in a model without a reference to the scene.
 However, passing a scene is necessary to setup the gesture recognizers.
 You can initialize the camera without a scene, then pass a scene later through the `parentScene` property:

 ```swift
 struct MyModel {